alex4o/AlgebraEngineStatic/README.md

-AlgebraEngineWebUI
+AlgebraEngineStatic
 ==================

-React.js as views
+ - React.js as views
-Supaeragent for easyer ajax
+ - Supaeragent for easyer ajax
-Used compass to compile sass and scss
+ - Used compass to compile sass and scss
-KaTeX used for displaying math expressions
+ - KaTeX used for displaying math expressions